Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/bringing-include_dir-into-the-modern-era.md

 Targeting such a large variety of platforms makes you appreciate libraries that are platform-agnostic where cross-compiling *Just Works*, and you *really* notice when they don't.
-That second component reminded me just how
+That second component reminded me just how lucky Rust is to have `cargo` instead of the mish-mash of Bazel, CMake, Makefiles, and random shell scripts.

 ## Migrating to Newer Language Features